elita0/Polygenic-risk-score-calculation/README.md

 ##Data

 Sample data is from CARDIoGRAMplusC4D database.
-Sa penotype data was used distibution in cases and controls .map file
+Sa penotype data was used distibution in cases and controls Raw data was is excel format and changet to binary files using map_ped.py .map file
 |Chr | SNP |          |Position|
 |-----:|---------------|-|----|